The Divisional Executive Vice-President of BlackBerry is Exercising Options

-Following this transaction Sai Yuen (Billy) Ho’s holding in the company was decreased by 7% to a total of $950.7K.
-In addition to Sai Yuen (Billy) Ho, 7 other BB executives reported Sell trades in the last month.
+In addition to Sai Yuen (Billy) Ho, 16 other BB executives reported Sell trades in the last month.
+Following this transaction Sai Yuen (Billy) Ho’s holding in the company was decreased by 3% to a total of $1.07 million.

 See today’s analyst top recommended stocks >>